 When marketing your plan to implement data-driven change to the end-users of the software, be sure to emphasize how the data can help them do their jobs better and boost their profile.
 Users are interested in growing their professional profile by making significant change for the company.
-Show real-world examples how the software can help them achieve this.
 For example, show how using data to become more proactive on duty of care issues can raise the profile of the travel department and them, as employees, across the business.

 5. Go for the quick wins

 It is useless if you have buy-in from management and users yet the project gets stuck at implementation.
 Implementation of a data analytics provider often is a meaty project as each business’s current data management system hosts unique challenges.
 Multiple formats, regional reporting and problematic supplier data are just a few hurdles you and your onboarding data analytics team may need to overcome.